 Expression through the arts and exploration of key health and leadership topics are also integral to the program.
 Regardless of the subject matter, every course is designed to reinforce the school’s mission of empowering young women to be informed and engaged now and for the future.

 SEM believes that school is not only a formal education, it is also where character is built.
 School is where students come to understand what is expected of them as adults.
-And so, beyond the classroom we provide opportunities for each SEM student to learn by giving back to her school and the larger community through extracurricular activities such as clubs, organized sports, and community service.
+And so, beyond the classroom we provide opportunities for you to learn by giving back to your school and the larger community through extracurricular activities such as clubs, organized sports, and community service.